kennethillman/ps-nuxt/README.md

 * LocalStorage (Not touched) - Maybe -> https://www.npmjs.com/package/nuxt-vuex-localstorage

 ### COOKIE

-If yes no should be moved to local storage
+Yes/ No should be moved to local storage, now in vuex.

+### POP UP
+"Do you want a notofication..." ...etc
+HTML done, not implemented in nuxt

 ### CONTENT

-Strategy for your content pages
+Strategy for your content pages is not done.
+I am avalible for discussion

 * Konsumer (Not touched)
 * Merchant (Not touched)